 Dexilant is a proton pump inhibitor (PPI) drug, manufactured by Takeda Pharmaceuticals U.S.A., Inc..
-It was approved by the FDA in 1995 for use in treating symptoms of gastroesophageal reflux disease (GERD).
+It was approved by the US Food and Drug Administration in 1995 for use in treating symptoms of gastroesophageal reflux disease (GERD).
 It is commonly prescribed for a variety of stomach issues including acid reflux, ulcers, and heartburn.

-In recent years a number of studies have found a link between PPI (Dexilant) use and CKD (Chronic Kidney Disease).
-One study published in JAMA Internal Medicine concluded, “Proton pump inhibitor use is associated with a higher risk of incident Chronic Kidney Disease with an end total of 1,921 study participants experiencing Chronic Kidney Disease.”
+A study published in JAMA Internal Medicine concluded, “Proton pump inhibitor use is associated with a higher risk of incident chronic kidney disease with an end total of 1,921 study participants experiencing chronic kidney disease.”
 Dexilant is still being prescribed to patients.

 Other prescription PPI drugs include:

 Dexilant (rabeprazole) has a variety of common and adverse side effects.
 If you experience any of the symptoms listed below, contact your health care provider immediately.